Sibishalom16/E-commerce-follow-along/README.md

 *   Write an endpoint that filters data in MongoDB based on a user's email and sends the results to the frontend.
 *   Receive data on the frontend.
 *   Dynamically display the received data using the product card component.

+---

+# Milestone 13: Product Editing Functionality

+## Overview

+This project is a step-by-step implementation of an e-commerce platform.
+Each milestone focuses on adding specific features and building upon the previous ones.
+The current focus is on managing product data, including adding, displaying, and editing products.
+The project utilizes a MongoDB database to store product information and a frontend interface to interact with the data through API endpoints.

+*   Implemented the ability to edit existing product data.
+*   Added an "Edit" button to product cards on the frontend.
+*   Developed a backend endpoint to handle updating product details in the MongoDB database.
+*   Implemented form auto-filling with existing product data for editing.
+*   Users can now modify product information and save the changes.
+This involved:
+    *   Creating an API endpoint to receive updated product data.
+    *   Implementing the update operation in MongoDB.
+    *   Adding an edit button to the product card.
+    *   Populating the edit form with existing product data.
+    *   Enabling users to edit and save the updated data.

+ # Milestone 14: Deleting Product Data from MongoDB
+In this milestone, we focused on implementing delete functionality for product data, allowing users to remove existing product records from the database.
+Key achievements include:

+Backend: Creating a Delete Endpoint Developed a DELETE endpoint to remove product data from MongoDB using the product ID.
+Used Mongoose to find and delete the product by its ID.
+Implemented error handling to manage scenarios where the product ID does not exist.

+Frontend: Delete Button and Request Handling Added a Delete button to each product card.
+Clicking the Delete button sends a request to the delete endpoint with the product ID.
+Implemented a confirmation dialog to ensure users intend to delete the product.
+Updated the product list dynamically to remove the deleted product without refreshing the page.

+UI and UX Enhancements Provided feedback on successful or failed delete operations.
+Enhanced the user experience with a clean and responsive UI for managing product deletions.